harmansethi92/todoapp/Readme.md

 ##### django

 1. create the secrets using secrets.yaml file.
-You need to update the password from above, not versioning the password.
+You need to update the password from above, not versioning the password for enhanced security

 $ kubectl apply -f k8s/django/secrets.yaml -n todolist